 How to go about it

-The guidelines below show a systematic approach to the vendor onboarding and management process.
+The guidelines below show a systematic approach to the translation services onboarding and management process.

 Before you select a vendor, ask your team what is needed by considering these questions:

 What are your target languages?
 Do you expect this language list to grow?

 What’s your initial word count?
 How often will you submit new content?

 Which services do you need to match your content types, for example:

 Non-visible e.g. SEO metadata requiring light post-editing or less experienced resources